jhpyle/docassemble/_docs/fields.md

 attributes of the [`Address`] object that can be set by [Place Autocomplete].

 {% include side-by-side.html demo="address-autocomplete-test" %}

-Fields with `address autocomplete` do not work inside of a `show if`.

 ## <a name="continue button field"></a><a name="field"></a>Setting a variable with the Continue button